petrul/infordist/indexer_app/README.md

 $ ./gradle build

 Locate the distribution package in build/lib/indexer_app-VERSION.zip, get it, unzip it.
 It has a bin/ subdirectory with some useful tools in it.
-Most of them have a useful -h option which prints available CLI switches.
+Most of them have a help -h switch which prints out available CLI options.

 ### Run WikipediaIndexer